 14 | D7 | Data pin 7 |

-Basically there are two registers, command and data.
-When we are giving command to LCD, we select command register and when we are sending data to LCD for display, we select data register.
-Command is an instruction given to LCD in order to perform required function according to the given command.
-In order to display textual information, data is send to LCD.
+Basically, there are two registers: command and data.
+When we are giving commands to the LCD display, we select the command register, and when we are sending data to the display, we select the data register.
+A command is an instruction given to the display in order to perform the required function according to the given command.
+In order to display textual information, data is sent to the LCD display.

-For sending commands on LCD we have to write command on data pins.
-For this, selects:
+For sending commands on LCD, we have to write commands on data pins.
+For this, select:

 RS = 0 >> selects command register